openxla/xla/docs/tools.md

 $ run_hlo_module --platform=CUDA --reference_platform=Interpreter computation.hlo
 ```

+The `--input_format` flag can be used to specify the input type.
+For example, to
+run a StableHLO module specify `--input_format=stablehlo`.

 As with all the tools, `--help` can be used to obtain the full list of options.

 ## Running HLO snippets with SPMD support: `multihost_hlo_runner`